Hamlin, Michael Jordan partner on NASCAR team for Wallace

 CHARLOTTE, N.C.
-(AP) — Denny Hamlin is starting his own race car team in partnership with Charlotte Hornets owner Michael Jordan and Bubba Wallace as the driver.
+(AP) — Denny Hamlin has joined Charlotte Hornets owner Michael Jordan to form a NASCAR team with Bubba Wallace as the driver, a high-profile pairing of a Black majority team owner and the only Black driver at NASCAR’s top level.

+The partnership was announced Monday night in coordinated social media posts by Jordan and Hamlin, with Wallace adding his own comment.
+The posts showed a picture of Jordan alongside a firesuit-clad Hamlin in a motorhome at a race track.

+“Historically, NASCAR has struggled with diversity and there have been few Black owners,” Jordan said in his statement.
+“The timing seemed perfect as NASCAR is evolving and embracing social change more and more.”

+Jordan joins former NBA player Brad Daugherty, a partner at JTG Daugherty Racing, as the only Black owners at NASCAR’s elite Cup level.

+“Michael and Bubba can be a powerful voice together, not only in our sport, but also well beyond it,” Hamlin said.

-Hamlin, a three-time Daytona 500 winner and top contender for this year’s Cup title, made the announcement on social media.
-The team will be a single-car Toyota entry aligned with Joe Gibbs Racing.
+Hamlin, a three-time Daytona 500 winner and a top contender for this year’s Cup title, will be the minority owner of a single-car Toyota entry aligned with Joe Gibbs Racing.
+Hamlin has raced his entire career for Gibbs, a Hall of Fame NFL coach.

 “Eleven years ago I met Michael Jordan at a then-Charlotte Bobcats game and we became fast friends,” Hamlin wrote.
 “Not long after, I joined Jordan Brand as their first NASCAR athlete.
 Our friendship has grown over the years and now we are ready to take it to the next level.